shrugs/stickers/README.md

 ## todo

-- [ ] vault invariant rounding issue?
+- [ ] vault invariant rounding issue? how many wei can it be off in practice?
 - [ ] how to distribute vault rewards?
-- [ ] onAfterStick throwing would disallow burning in v0.1 but is really annoying problem in v1.0
+- [ ] can i use ERC4626 re: yield vault?
 - [ ] enable multicalls so people can stick from multiple printers at once
 - [ ] put reentrancy guard on Storefront actions?
 - [ ] replace msg.sender argument with a `from` argument in `Storefront#print(...)`?
-- [ ] optimize storage slots / variable sizing
+- [ ] optimization pass for storage slots / variable sizing
 - [ ] security pass
 - [ ] use a static delegate call to perform sticker logics? only if we never need a hook to persist state.
   - https://github.com/dragonfly-xyz/useful-solidity-patterns/tree/main/patterns/readonly-delegatecall#read-only-delegatecall